AngelosDid/AResCoN/README.md

 Use the 'Stack to Images' ImageJ function and save separately each plane.
 Images **must end** to _plane1.tif, _plane2.tif and so on.
 Make sure that each plane includes only a single channel.

-Alternatively, if your original images are multistack AND multichannel images, you can navigate the Change ROIs tab and click at the Split channels & labels button.
+Alternatively, if your original images are multistack AND multichannel images, you can navigate the Change ROIs tab and click at the Split channels & planes button.
 Select as input the directory where all your multistack AND multichannel images are (images must be both multichannel and multiplane).
 You will then be requested to indicate a folder where each single-channel/single-plane image will be saved.

 Your save directory has to be structured like this: directory/CN/planeN_Images where N is the number of your channel (for CN) or plane (for planeN).
 Therefore, if you have 3 channels and 3 planes, you need to have a C1, C2 and C3 folder; inside of each a plane1_Images, plane2_Images, plane3_Images folder.
 All planeN directories must be empty.

 ## Step 2 (Paste images to corresponding planeN folder)

-Unless you used the Split channels & labels button, you'll need to create a main Rois_Folder and then create as many planeN_Images subdirectories as the maximum plane that you have.
+Unless you used the Split channels & planes button, you'll need to create a main Rois_Folder and then create as many planeN_Images subdirectories as the maximum plane that you have.
 For instance, if brain a consists of 4 planes and brain b of 5, then create 5 planeN subdirectories, where N corresponds to a number from 1 to 5. plane1_images must contain a_plane1.tif and b_plane1.tif , plane2_images must contain a_plane2.tif and b_plane2.tif and so on.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/0dcfdb38-6ed3-4316-ae5a-735196c7b6da" width="700">